ashwinboinala/mysql-pacemaker/README.md

 # mysql-pacemaker
-Mysql auto failover using pacemaker.
+Mysql replication auto failover using pacemaker.

-Below is a simple solution to automate mysqlfailover using pacemaker:
+Below is a simple solution to automate mysql replication failover using pacemaker:

 1) Mysql installed on both the nodes with mysqlutilities and setup GTID replication.